USDA aims to aid small farmers by barring pay deductions from poultry companies

 The Poultry Grower Payment Systems and Capital Improvement Systems rule now enters a public comment period where industry members, consumers and others can offer feedback.
 It may then be revised and if allowed, published as a final ruling in the Federal Register.

-The post USDA aims to aid small farmers by barring pay deductions from poultry companies appeared first on Kentucky Lantern.
+The post USDA aims to aid small farmers by barring pay deductions from poultry companies appeared first on Minnesota Reformer.